 More fatal work injuries resulted from transportation incidents than from any other event in 2014.
 Roadway incidents alone accounted for nearly one out of every four fatal work injuries.

-Nor can it ignore the fact that according to the U.S. Bureau of Labor Statistics, 2016, "Robbers were the most common type of work-related homicide assailant for men and the second most common for women.
+Nor can it ignore the fact that, according to the U.S. Bureau of Labor Statistics, "Robbers were the most common type of work-related homicide assailant for men and the second most common for women.
 The most frequent type of assailant in work-related homicides involving women was a relative or domestic partner."

-Recognizing the Potential for Workplace Violence to Occur
+Recognizing the Potential for Workplace Violence

-- "the individual who takes violent action;
+- The individual who takes violent action

-- "a setting that facilitates or permits the violence, a setting in which there is a lack of intervention."
+- A setting that facilitates or permits the violence; a setting in which there is a lack of intervention

-- "achieve notoriety or fame;
+- Achieve notoriety or fame

-- "bring the world's attention to a personal problem;
+- Bring the world's attention to a personal problem

-- "avenge a perceived wrong; or
+- Avenge a perceived wrong

-- "end his personal pain, to be killed."
+- End his personal pain (to be killed)